-“Babies should be placed flat for sleep whenever possible, and keeping babies in car seats or other devices for long periods is potentially unsafe for babies in the first few weeks after birth. […] Our advice to parents generally is that babies should not be left in such positions for more than is absolutely necessary for at least the first 6 months.
+“Babies should be placed flat for sleep whenever possible, and keeping babies in car seats or other devices for long periods is potentially unsafe for babies in the first few weeks after birth.
+There is no good evidence on the age at which putting babies in an inclined or sitting position for long periods becomes safe, but our advice to parents generally is that babies should not be left in such positions for more than is absolutely necessary for at least the first 6 months.

-For families on trains, it is very important that they have the ability to place their young infant in a safe horizontal position for sleep on longer journeys. […] This should certainly include all journeys lasting more than 30 minutes for very young infants (less than a month) and probably more than an hour for older infants up to 6 months of age.”
+For families on trains, it is very important that they have the ability to place their young infant in a safe horizontal position for sleep on longer journeys.
+I cannot at present give a precise definition of a longer journey, but this should certainly include all journeys lasting more than 30 minutes for very young infants (less than a month) and probably more than an hour for older infants up to 6 months of age.
+These figures are not based on direct physiological measurements but on observations of infants in the community and the laboratory.”

 Professor of Infant Health and Developmental Physiology